z3l4w5/tintin-space/content/docs/part1/chapter6/3/_index.md

 **Exercise 6.5**

 Which of the following are the reasons to use Hugo Pipes over prebuilding content outside Hugo or using browser JavaScript?
 (Select all that apply.)
 - a.
-Hugo Pipes run when the user requests data and, therefore, no needless exe- cution happens for data that is never requested.
+Hugo Pipes run when the user requests data and, therefore, no needless execution happens for data that is never requested.
 - b.
 Hugo Pipes have access to the website configuration and front matter where we can consolidate all the website settings like theme color, which can be passed on to the relevant JavaScript, CSS, or image code by Hugo.
 - c.
 Hugo Pipes can cache files across builds, only updating content when it changes.
 - d.
 Hugo Pipes can generate multiple sizes for images based on need, and the size requirement can be changed by a simple string replacement in code.